Saturday, June 27, 2026

 She peered inside the bag as I opened it.
 "See, just boring stuff."

 "Oh," she shrugged.
 Then she turned toward her friend again.
-"This is my friend Cheyenne.
+"This is my friend Cecelia.
 I've told you about her before."

 So what was the deal?
 I was forced to break the awkward silence that followed, and I was also suddenly aware that in examining her I was staring at her.